axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-custom-widget.rst

       ``date``: type java.util.Date.

-   ``name``: name of the field that you want to show it on configuration dialog of Custom widget.
+   ``name``: name of the field that you want to show on the configuration dialog of the custom widget.

-   The reason to define in above format is to allow end user send parameter to the Ivy process in proper way.
+   The reason to define in the above format is to allow end-user to send parameters to the Ivy process in the proper way.

-   For example, if you define parameter ``user__customer``, Portal will display an dropdown named "customer" to select an Ivy user in the system in the configuration dialog of Custom widget.
+   For example, if you define parameter ``user__customer``, Portal will display a dropdown named "customer" to select an Ivy user in the system in the configuration dialog of the custom widget.

-   This is how configuration dialog for custom widget for above process look like.
+   This is how the configuration dialog for the custom widget for the above process looks like.

    |dashboard-custom-widget-configuration|

 Define a custom widget using JSON
 ---------------------------------

-Custom widget of Portal dashboard is a widget that allow user interact with an external webpage or an Ivy process on the dashboard through iframes.
+Custom widget of Portal dashboard is a widget that allows users to interact with an external webpage or an Ivy process on the dashboard through iframes.

 Below is a standard JSON definition of the custom widget in the Portal dashboard.